-- Q. Contractor shall not request additional payments and acknowledges payment for services covered under this contract can only be made to the Contractor, no other network provider or agency. - VIII.
+Q. Contractor shall not request additional payments and acknowledges payment for services covered under this contract can only be made to the Contractor, no other network provider or agency.

+VII.
 Electronic Signatures

 - A. The State has established the requirements for electronic signatures in electronic health record systems.
 DBH has sole discretion to authorize contractors to use e-signatures as applicable.
 If a contractor desires to use e-signatures in the performance of this Contract, the Contractor shall: - 1.
 Submit the request in writing to the DBH Office of Compliance (Compliance) along with the E-Signature Checklist and requested policies to the Compliance general email inbox at compliance_questions@dbh.sbcounty.gov - 2.
 Compliance will review the request and forward the submitted checklist and policies to the DBH Information Technology (IT) for review.
-This review period will be based on the completeness of the material submitted. - Contractor will receive a formal letter with tentative approval and the E-Signature Agreement.
+This review period will be based on the completeness of the material submitted. - 3.
+Contractor will receive a formal letter with tentative approval and the E-Signature Agreement.
 Contractor shall obtain all signatures for staff participating in E-Signature and submit the Agreement with signatures, as directed in the formal letter. - 4.
 Once final, the DBH Compliance will send a second formal letter with the DBH Director's approval and a copy of fully executed E-Signature Agreement will be sent to the Contractor. - 5.
 DBH reserves the right to change or update the e-signature requirements as the governing State Agenc(ies) modifies requirements. - 6.
 DBH reserves the right to terminate e-signature authorization at will and/or should the contract agency fail to uphold the requirements. - B. DBH reserves the right to change or update the e-signature requirements as the governing State agency(ies) modifies requirements. - C. DBH reserves the right to terminate e-signature authorization at will and/or should the contract agency fail to uphold the requirements.

-IX.
+VIII.
 Cost Report Settlement

 - A. Section 14124.24 (g) of the Welfare and Institutions Code (WIC) and Section 11852.5 (e) of the Health and Safety Code (HSC) requires contractors to submit accurate and complete cost reports for the previous fiscal year.
-Contractor shall provide DBH with a complete and correct statement of annual costs in order for the County to complete State Cost Report not later than forty-five (45) days at the end of each fiscal year and not later than forty-five (45) days after the expiration date or termination of this Contract, unless otherwise notified by the County. - 1.
-Accurate and complete annual cost report shall be defined as a cost report which is completed on forms or in such formats as specified by the County and consistent with such instructions as the County may issue and based on the best available data provided by the County. - B. The Cost Report is a multiyear process consisting of a preliminary, interim, and final settlement, and is subject to audit by DHCS.
+Contractor shall provide DBH with a complete and correct statement of annual costs in order for the County to complete State Cost Report not later than forty-five (45) days at the end of each fiscal year and not later than forty-five (45) days after the expiration date or termination of this Contract, unless otherwise notified by the County. - B. The Cost Report is a multiyear process consisting of a preliminary, interim, and final settlement, and is subject to audit by DHCS.